BREAD5940/frc-scouting/README.md

 A TypeScript library for handling FRC scouting data from robotics tournaments.

+Currently, it only supports Deep Space, but Infinite Recharge is a future goal.

 ## Example
 ```ts
 import {SQLBackend, DeepSpace, Team} from 'frc-scouting';